Welcome new faculty and staff!

 Aadil Faizee, IT GA

-Aadil is currently pursuing his master's degree in Electrical and Computer Engineering with specialization in Computer Engineering.
+Aadil is currently pursuing his master's degree in Electrical and Computer Engineering with a specialization in Computer Engineering.
 He also has a Bachelor's degree in Electronics and Communications Engineering.
 He worked as a Systems Engineer for TCS for a couple of years before joining UMD.